qiyfoundation/Qiy-Scheme/IPR Policy.md

 ### 5.2.1 Obligations
 * to inform Qiy Foundation's about their own, and  other people's Essential IPRs;
-* owners of Essential IPRs are requested to undertake to grant licenses on fair, reasonable and non¬discriminatory terms and conditions;
+* owners of Essential IPRs are requested to undertake to grant licenses on fair, reasonable and non-discriminatory terms and conditions;
 * owners of Essential IPRs who refuse to grant a license when no alternative is available, are requested to reconsider their position and provide the Executive Director with a justification;
 * to abstain from claiming copyright on standards documentation (text, graphics etc., of the standard itself) on behalf of the Contributor itself and its employees.